-Why is Sleep Important?
-Science-Backed Benefits of Getting Your Zzzzs
+Why Is Sleep Important?
+Benefits Of Getting Enough Rest

 Sleep is one of the pillars of high performance.

-Your whole body runs better after a good night’s sleep, and considering 80 percent of the population struggles with occasional insomnia, it’s worth your time to learn how to hack your sleep so you get the most restorative rest possible.
+Your whole body runs better after a good night’s sleep, and considering that struggles with occasional insomnia are common, it’s worth your time to learn how to improve your sleep so you get the most restorative rest possible.
 The benefits of sleep include better brain function, muscle recovery, hormone balance, longevity, and fat burning.

 Read on to learn the benefits of sleep and how deep sleep upgrades your biology.